-- (I) UNC Charlotte prohibits sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
-That means that students or employees who perpetrate any of these offenses can be disciplined, and students or employees who are victims of this conduct can receive services and accommodations to help remedy the harmful effects. - (2) North Carolina state law does not specifically define "sexual assault," "dating violence," or "consent."
-However, the definitions of the relevant conduct and the possible penalties for that conduct are listed in Appendix - V. University Policy 406, The Code of Student Responsibility (https://titleix.charlotte.edu/) provides a robust definition of "consent" that is used during the student conduct process. - (3) Active bystanders can directly intervene in a situation (if they feel safe in doing that), can delegate intervention to another person or entity (by calling police or providing counseling information), or can distract those involved in order to de-escalate potentially problematic situations.
-Doing nothing is never the right answer for a bystander who observes a problematic situation. - (4) Warning signs of abusive relationships include distancing someone from family and friends; criticizing, insulting, or humiliating someone; and jealous, possessive, controlling behavior.
-Our Center for Wellness Promotion provides excellent training programs on these topics, such as "Interpersonal Violence 101" and "Healthy Relationships: Are You Seeing Red, Green, or Somewhere in Between?" - (5) The University's conduct process is implemented by trained professionals who conduct fair and impartial hearings.
-Complainants investigations and Respondents have equal rights throughout the process, including the right to have an advisor present.
+- UNC Charlotte prohibits sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
+That means that students or employees who perpetrate any of these offenses can be disciplined, and students or employees who are victims of this conduct can receive services and accommodations to help remedy the harmful effects. - 2) North Carolina state law does not specifically define "sexual assault," "dating violence," or "consent."
+However, the definitions of the relevant conduct and the possible penalties for that conduct are listed in Appendix V. The procedure for student respondents under University Policy 502, Sexual Misconduct and Interpersonal Violence <a href="https://civilrights.charlotte.edu/laws-policies-procedures/procedures provides a robust definition of "consent" that is used during the student disciplinary process. - 3) Active bystanders can directly intervene in a situation (if they feel safe in doing that), can delegate intervention to another person or entity (by calling police or providing counseling information), or can distract those involved in order to de-escalate potentially problematic situations.
+Doing nothing is never the right

+- answer for a bystander who observes a problematic situation. - 4) Warning signs of abusive relationships include distancing someone from family and friends; criticizing, insulting, or humiliating someone; and jealous, possessive, controlling behavior.
+Our Center for Wellness Promotion provides excellent training programs on these topics, such as "Interpersonal Violence 101". - 5) The University's conduct process is implemented by trained professionals who conduct fair and impartial investigations and hearings.
+Complainants and Respondents have equal rights throughout the process, including the right to have an advisor present.
 Victims do not have to contact police, but if they decide to do so, they can be assisted by a University official.
-Victims' names must be revealed to the Title IX Coordinator (unless working with a designated confidential resource), but the Title IX Coordinator will discuss with the victim their options regarding the process, confidentiality, available resources and accommodations, etc. and will strive to maintain the victim's privacy.

-(6) The Interpersonal Violence Resource Guide (Appendix IV) includes important information about evidence preservation, contact orders, resources, contact information, rights, confidential resources, and the parties relevant disciplinary process and is provided to every victim who reports sexual assault, dating violence, domestic violence, or stalking.
+Victims' names must be revealed to the Office of Civil Rights & Title IX (unless working with a designated confidential resource), but the Office of Civil Rights & Title IX will discuss with the victim their options regarding the process, confidentiality, available resources and accommodations, etc. and will strive to maintain the victim's privacy. - 6) The Interpersonal Violence Resource Guide (Appendix IV) includes important information about evidence preservation, no contact orders, resources, contact information, parties rights, confidential resources, and the relevant disciplinary process and is provided to every victim who reports sexual assault, dating violence, domestic violence, or stalking.